tanmaygadgil/CS5010-Group/Assignment5/ReadMe.md

 - **ModelV2Impl** The ModelV2Impl class extends the ModelImpl class and implements the ModelV2
   interface.
 This class provides all of the functionality of the ModelImpl, but adds the ability to call features, color transformations and dithering.

-- **ModelPPMMock:** This a Mock class of ModelPPM class for testing the controller easier, which implements MockModel.

 - **Axes:** This enumerated type represents which axe should be considered for flip method.